Brexit - Financial Services

 Critical issues for businesses to consider:

-- Overseas Person Exemption: In Ireland the Overseas Persons Exemption, will also enable continued cross-border access by UK firms to professional clients in Ireland under domestic Irish law.
+Overseas Person Exemption: In Ireland, UK-based firms may be able to rely on an Overseas Persons Exemption which can provide continued cross-border access by UK firms to professional clients in Ireland under domestic Irish law.